HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 target, until optimal runtimes matured.
 A few months ago, though, I started a brand new implementation, based 2 major optimizations:

-1. A new memory format, based on [SIC](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus).
+1. A new memory format, based on [SIC](https://github.com/VictorTaelin/Symmetric-Interaction-Calculus), that reduces footprint by 50%.

 2. User-defined rewrite rules, similar to Haskell equations.

-These improvements allowed further optimizations, such as inlining numeric duplications and using pthreads, and the result is mind-blowing: HOVM now peaks at *2.5 billion rewrites per second* on my machine.
-The previous best implementation barely reachesd *50 million*, on the same machine.
-That's a 50x speedup!
+These improvements allowed further optimizations, such as inlining numeric duplications and using pthreads.
+The result is mind-blowing: HOVM now peaks at **2.5 billion rewrites per second** on my machine.
+The previous best implementation barely reached **50 million**, on the same machine.
+That's a **50x speedup**!

 Note that I am NOT claiming HOVM is faster than GHC today.
 It is a prototype that has been in developement for about a month.
 It is obvious that, for many